yashsinha1611/sfdocs_Build_AI/docs/Tracing/java/log_correlation.md

        {{ toYaml .Values.sfagent.resources | nindent 12 }}
    ```

-4. In the `volumeMounts` section of your application container and sfkubeagent container, add the log location path as a shared folder location.
-Then, in the `volumes` section, add the log correlation and `sfagent-config` volume mounts.
+5. Add the log location path as a shared folder location in the `volumeMounts` section of your application container and `sfkubeagent` container.

+6. Add the log correlation and `sfagent-config` volume mounts in the `volumes` section.

    **Sample configuration:**